 A. As described above, the anti-bribery provisions apply to “issuers,” “domestic concerns,” and “persons” other than “issuers or “domestic concerns.”

-An “issuer” is generally a company (U.S. or foreign) that has a class of securities traded on a U.S. market or an entity that is otherwise required to file reports with the Securities and Exchange Commission (“SEC”).
-An “issuer” can also include a company that has American Depository Receipts traded on a U.S. exchange.
+An “issuer” is generally a company (U.S. or foreign) that has a class of securities (including so-called American Depository Receipts) traded on a U.S. exchange or an entity that is otherwise required to file reports with the Securities and Exchange Commission (“SEC”).

 A “domestic concern” is generally any business form (e.g., private corporations, limited liability companies, partnerships, sole proprietorships) with a principal place of business in the U.S. or organized under U.S. law.
 A “domestic concern” also includes “any individual who is a citizen, national, or resident of the U.S.”

 As to foreign “issuers” and associated persons, the FCPA’s anti-bribery provisions apply only to the extent there is territorial jurisdiction (i.e., “use of the mails or any means of instrumentality of interstate commerce”).
 In SEC v.
-Straub, a federal trial court judge ruled in February 2013, in an issue of first impression, that the FCPA’s territorial jurisdiction element could be met in an enforcement action against foreign national defendants based on allegations that e-mails in connection with the alleged bribery scheme were routed through and/or stored on network servers located within the U.S. even if the defendants did not personally know where the e-mails would be routed and/or stored.
-As to foreign national defendants in a civil FCPA enforcement action, a court must first find that it can exercise personal jurisdiction (consistent with due process principles) against the defendant before turning to the FCPA’s specific territorial jurisdiction element.
-See SEC v.
-Steffen.
+Straub, a federal trial court judge ruled in 2013, in an issue of first impression, that the FCPA’s territorial jurisdiction element could be met in an enforcement action against foreign national defendants based on allegations that e-mails in connection with the alleged bribery scheme were routed through and/or stored on network servers located within the U.S. even if the defendants did not personally know where the e-mails would be routed and/or stored.
+In a follow-up 2016 decision, the same judge held that “use” of an instrumentality of interstate commerce was satisfied when the foreign national’s company made required SEC filings in the U.S. because the filings were a “foreseeable consequence” of the defendants’ actions.

 A “person” other than an “issuer” or “domestic concern” can generally include foreign non “issuer” companies and foreign nationals.
-The anti-bribery provisions will apply to such a “person” “while in the territory of the U.S.. [makes] use of the mails or any means or instrumentality of interstate commerce” or engages in “any other act in furtherance” of an improper payment scheme.
+The anti-bribery provisions will apply to such a “person” “while in the territory of the U.S. [the person makes] use of the mails or any means or instrumentality of interstate commerce” or engages in “any other act in furtherance” of an improper payment scheme.
+In 2010, in the so-called Africa Sting enforcement action, a federal trial court judge concluded that this jurisdictional element was not satisfied when a foreign national defendant sent a DHL package in furtherance of the alleged bribery scheme from the United Kingdom to the U.S.

-Given the above categories of business and individuals subject to the FCPA’s anti-bribery provisions, it is myth that the FCPA only applies to U.S. companies or U.S. citizens.
-In fact, several of the most high-profile FCPA enforcement actions have been against foreign companies or foreign nationals.
-(See here and here for example).
+Given the above categories of businesses and individuals subject to the FCPA’s anti-bribery provisions, it is myth that the FCPA only applies to U.S. companies or U.S. citizens.
+In fact, several of the most high-profile FCPA enforcement actions of all-time have been against foreign companies or foreign nationals.
+(See here, here, here, and here for example).
+For reasons why FCPA enforcement actions against foreign companies often yield high settlement amounts, see here.

 Q. What do the anti-bribery provisions prohibit?